 In any case, it is obviously interesting to combine this result with dark sirens.
-First of all, we have repeated the analysis for GW170817 using the VLBI constraint, by selecting only the posterior samples in the interval~(\ref{VLBI}), finding $H_0=66.7^{+4.7}_{-4.5}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, in agreement with~\cite{Mukherjee:2019qmm}.\footnote{The small relative difference could be due to a slightly different re-weighting of the samples, a different interpolation of the marginal likelihood, or to our simplified assumption of a gaussian pdf for the peculiar velocity.} We have then combined it with the dark sirens posterior.
-The results are shown in Fig.~\ref{fig:dark_and GW1708_VLBI} for B-band (upper row) and K-band (lower row), respectively, and for $P_{\rm th}=0.2$ (left panels) and $P_{\rm th}=0.5$ (right panels).
-We see that, in this case, given that the posterior from GW170817 alone becomes much more narrow, combining it with the posteriors from current dark sirens gives only a very marginal improvement.\footnote{Note, however, that events like GW170817, where the constraint on the inclination can give such an improvement, are not expected to be the majority~\cite{Mastrogiovanni:2020ppa}} Our result, from GW170817 with VLBI plus dark sirens (restricting for definiteness to K band and $P_{\rm th}=0.2$, which gives the smallest relative error), is \be H_0=66.7^{+4.5}_{-4.3}\, \,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1} \quad \mbox{ (GW170817+VLBI+dark\, sirens\, in\, K\, band, $P_{\rm{th}}=0.2$) }, \ee corresponding to a measurement of $H_0$ at the $6.6\%$ level.
+First of all, we have repeated the analysis for GW170817 using the VLBI constraint, by selecting only the posterior samples in the interval~(\ref{VLBI}), finding $H_0=66.7^{+4.7}_{-4.5}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, consistent with~\cite{Mukherjee:2019qmm}.\footnote{The small relative difference could be due to a slightly different re-weighting of the samples, a different interpolation of the marginal likelihood, or to our simplified assumption of a gaussian pdf for the peculiar velocity.} We have then combined it with the dark sirens posterior.
+The results are shown in Fig.~\ref{fig:dark_and GW1708_VLBI}, using again mask completeness, multiplicative completion, K-band, and $P_{\rm th}=0.7$.
+We see that, in this case, given that the posterior from GW170817 alone becomes much more narrow, combining it with the posteriors from current dark sirens gives only a very marginal improvement.\footnote{Note, however, that events like GW170817, where the constraint on the inclination can give such an improvement, are not expected to be the majority~\cite{Mastrogiovanni:2020ppa}.} Our result, from GW170817 with VLBI plus dark sirens, is \be H_0=66.8^{+4.4}_{-4.1}\, \,{\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1} \quad \mbox{ (GW170817+VLBI+dark\, sirens) }, \ee corresponding to a measurement of $H_0$ at the $6.3\%$ level.
 By comparison, the {\em Planck} value is $H_0=67.4^{+0.5}_{-0.5}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$~\cite{Aghanim:2018eyx} and the SH0ES value is $H_0=74.0^{+1.4}_{-1.4}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$~\cite{Riess:2019cxk} (which becomes $H_0=73.8^{+1.1}_{-1.1}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$ when combined with H0LiCOW~\cite{Wong:2019kwg}).\footnote{See, however, ref.~\cite{Khetan:2020hmh} for a result closer to {\em Planck} obtained by calibrating type Ia SNe with surface brightness fluctuations.} The result (\ref{H0VLBIdark}) slightly favors the {\em Planck} result.
 However, the error is still quite large (with both the SH0ES and the combined SH0ES+H0LiCOW results still within $1.5\sigma$), and one should also keep in mind the potential uncertainty due to possible systematics in the jet modelization, so that no definite conclusion can yet be drawn.